Your Medicare Advantage health plan must follow strict rules for how they identify, track, resolve and report all appeals and grievances.

 Note: Tier exceptions are not available for drugs in the specialty tier.

 Generally, the plan will only approve your request for an exception if the alternative drugs included in the plan’s formulary, the lower-tiered drug or additional utilization restrictions would not be as effective in treating your condition and/or would cause you to have adverse medical effects.

 Call the UnitedHealthcare Customer Service number to request a coverage determination (coverage decision).
-When requesting a formulary or tiering exception, a statement from your doctor supporting your request is required.
+When requesting a formulary or tiering exception or asking for the plan to cover an additional amount of a drug with a quantity limit or asking for the plan to waive a step therapy requirement, a statement from your doctor supporting your request is required.
 Usually, the coverage decision will be made within 72 hours after we receive the request or your doctor's supporting statement (if required).

 You can request an expedited (fast) coverage decision if you or your doctor believe that your health could be seriously harmed by waiting up to 72 hours for a decision.
 If your request to expedite is granted, we must give you a decision no later than 24 hours after we receive your request or prescribing doctor's supporting statement.